dianavile/Code-Notes/JavaScript OOP.md

 and can reference either
 - a primitive (e.g., strings, numbers, booleans, etc.)
 - or another object.
-Unlike elements in an array, which are accessed by a numeric index, properties in objects are accessed by their key name using either square bracket notation or dot notation.
-For a closer look at object fundamentals, check out Intro to JavaScript linked below.
+Unlike elements in an array[], which are accessed by a numeric index, properties in objects are accessed by their key name using either {}square bracket notation or . dot notation.

+Object fundamentals

 #### Resources